rust-lang/reference/src/expressions/struct-expr.md

 A unit struct expression is just the path to a unit struct item.
 This refers to the unit struct's implicit constant of its value.
-The unit struct value can also be constructed with fieldless struct expression.
-Example:
+The unit struct value can also be constructed with a fieldless struct expression.
+For example:

 ```rust
 struct Gamma;